 \section{Abstract}

-\justifying Network-based Global Navigation Satellite Systems (GNSS) underpin critical infrastructure and autonomous systems, yet typically rely on centralized processing hubs that limit scalability, resilience, and latency.
-Here we report a global-scale, decentralized GNSS architecture spanning hundreds of ground stations.
-By modeling the receiver network as a time-varying graph, we employ a deep linear neural network approach to learn topology-aware mixing schedules that optimize information exchange.
-This enables a gradient tracking diffusion strategy wherein stations execute local inference and exchange succinct messages to achieve two concurrent objectives: centimeter-level self-localization and network-wide consensus on satellite correction products.
-The consensus products are broadcast to user receivers as corrections, supporting precise point positioning (PPP) and precise point positioning-real-time kinematic (PPP-RTK).
-Numerical results demonstrate that our method matches the accuracy of centralized baselines while significantly outperforming existing decentralized methods in convergence speed and communication overhead.
-By reframing decentralized GNSS as a networked signal processing problem, our results pave the way for integrating decentralized optimization, consensus-based inference, and graph-aware learning as effective tools in operational satellite navigation.
+\justifying Network-based Global Navigation Satellite Systems (GNSS) support critical infrastructure and autonomous systems, but centralized processing hubs limit scalability, resilience, and latency.
+We present a global-scale decentralized GNSS architecture that jointly estimates receiver states and produces network-wide satellite-correction products.
+Modeling the receiver network as a time-varying graph, we formulate information-mixing schedule design as training a deep linear neural network whose layers are doubly stochastic matrices constrained by graph topology.
+Masked Sinkhorn–Knopp projections are integrated with backpropagation to preserve topology-awareness and feasibility during training.
+The learned schedule supports an online gradient-tracking diffusion strategy, allowing receivers to perform local inference from their own observations while exchanging compact messages to reach consensus on satellite corrections and self-localization.
+When receivers are reference stations, the resulting consensus products can be broadcast for precise point positioning (PPP) and precise point positioning--real-time kinematic (PPP--RTK) services.
+Experiments using hundreds of globally distributed IGS stations show that the proposed method matches centralized baselines while converging faster and reducing communication overhead relative to existing decentralized approaches.
+Overall, by reframing decentralized GNSS as a networked signal processing problem, this work highlights the potential of decentralized optimization, consensus-based inference, and graph-aware learning as effective tools for operational satellite navigation.

 }

 \IEEEdisplaynontitleabstractindextext